 The Company considers all highly liquid investments with insignificant interest rate risk and an original maturity of three months or less at the date of purchase to be cash equivalents.
-Cash and cash equivalents consist of money market funds and U.S. Treasury securities with an original maturity of less than three months at the date of purchase.
+Cash and cash equivalents consist of money market funds and U.S. Treasury securities with an original maturity of three months or less at the date of purchase.